madii2407/Payback_Appium_Test/Readme.md

 for IntelliJ.
 There are a bunch of dependencies that will most likely be installed on their own. if not, then download them "https://mvnrepository.com/"
 Everything will work smoothly.

+## Exceptions

+Due to the issues in the signup, My code starts from the 2nd-page of signup.

+Due to the unavailability of coupon partner "REWE", I have used "Booking.com" for my testing.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.